RIPE-NCC/whois/README.RDAP.md

 Some related contact entities ("technical","administrative" etc.) have filtered contact information, i.e. "e-mail" and "notify" values are not included.
 This was done to avoid blocking clients for inadvertently querying excessively for personal data.

-For /entity/ request "e-mail" is enabled and the clients requesting those service must comply with the daily limit according to the AUP: https://www.ripe.net/manage-ips-and-asns/db/support/documentation/ripe-database-acceptable-use -policy.
+For /entity/ request "e-mail" will be enabled and the clients requesting those service will need to comply with the daily limit according to the AUP: https://www.ripe.net/manage-ips-and-asns/db/support/documentation/ripe-database-acceptable-use -policy.